Albert Lake (Douglas County, Minnesota)

 Albert Lake is a natural lake in Douglas County, in the U.S. state of Minnesota.
-Albert Lake is a 167.76 acre protected lake.
+Albert Lake is a 167.76 acre lake.

 History

 Albert Lake was named for Ole Alberts, a pioneer farmer who settled there.
 Albert Lake is a natural environment lake which means structures built near the lake require special permits and setbacks, burn piles must be 100 ft from the lake and fertilizer may not be used near the lake.

+On the southern side of the lake there is a dam across the Chippewa River, long, feet high, which was built in 1938.
+The dam is for recreational purposes.